Frontend-io/React-simple-modal/README.md

 # React-simple-modal

-Part of the collection of 'Simple-React-components'im working on.
+Part of the collection of <b>Simple-React-components</b> - a reusable curation of react components i'm working on.
 Preview link https://csb-syt4m.netlify.app
 Created with CodeSandbox